What man actually needs is not a tensionless state, but rather the striving and struggling for some goal worthy of him. –Viktor Franklquotes

 Remember that if you’re comfortable you’re likely actively running away from your best self thanks to infinite distractions and cheap easy things that are designed to hook us.

 Remember that you’re capable of inventing afflictions.
 Perhaps you want struggle.
 All your basic needs are met and on the way to work those damn teenagers are skateboarding in the road and almost hit your car and you flip out recognize it’s not about the teens or the car.
 Perhaps your struggle is seasonal affective disorder and you just need some vitamin D and some outside time.
+Come up with the disease and we can sell the cure: Attention Deficit Disorder, Seasonal Affect Disorder, Social Anxiety Disorder.
+These are as much marketing ploys as they are diseases.
+Doctors didn’t discover them, copywriters did.
+Marketing departments did.
+Drug companies did.
+Depression and anxiety may be real.
+But they can also be Resistance.

 Remember that anytime you start something new you’ll suck at it and feel lost and want to give up.
 Sascha Chapin calls this the Moat of Low Status.
 You’re on “safe” land that’s really just a stuck in the mud steady state.
 In order to reach the higher status, the broader skillset, the healthier lifestyle you’ll have to swim across a moat.
 As you’re swimming you’ll flounder and the water will get in your mouth and you’ll tell yourself convincingly that you’ll drown and should turn back or you’ll not struggle hard enough and the current will carry you gently back to where you started.
 You’ll likely do this many times over the course of your life and that’s ok sometimes, you’ll be in familiar mud.
 But that thing you really want is across the moat and you owe it to yourself to get there.